Nazeeh21/Chakra-UI-Carousel/README.md

 <!-- This is a carousel library built using Chakra UI and customizable using Chakra props. -->

 This is a Carousel library built using Chakra UI.
-Currently it is not much customizable by passing the Chakra props, but we are planning to add it in the furthur releases.

-### Note: This lib is in Beta and is not recommended to use in production.
-If you find any issues, please open an issue on [here](https://github.com/Nazeeh21/Chakra-UI-Carousel/).
-Or if you want to propose a feature, feel free to open a PR.
+You can pass all the chakra props to the Carousel buttons as well as you can place it wherver you want inside the `<Provider>` wrapper.

 ## Installation